Avanidhar Subrahmanyam: Career

+Research

 Subrahmanyam is mainly known for two academic contributions: The first is a behavioral (psychological) theory for the superior performance of value stocks and the phenomenon of stock market momentum.
 This contribution was adjudged to be the winner of the Smith Breeden prize for the best paper published in the Journal of Finance during 1998.
 The second contribution is to document that market liquidity exhibits systematic variation across stocks, just like returns, which led to a number of studies analyzing why trading costs fluctuate over time.
 This contribution won the Fama-DFA award for the best paper in Capital Markets in the Journal of Financial Economics for 2000.

 In the press, Subrahmanyam discussed Apple Inc.'s stock price in 2013, when there was a spike in trading prices.
 Following it racing to a record high of over $700, the stock quickly fell to below $400 for the first time since 2011.
 Appearing on CNBC, Subrahmanyam stated that the activity was likely due to over exuberance on the upside can lead to herd-like behaviour.
 During the same year, he also commentated on the growth of the bitcoin currency.
 Subrahmanyam stated that he believed one of the biggest drawbacks of the crypto-currency was that merchants were not made to accept the currency, which leads to uncertainty in its everyday use.

 His research and work has led him to be the author or co-author of numerous articles in refereed finance and economic journals.
 Recent research positions have ranged from the relationship between a company's stock and their cost of capital, while also studying theories on asset price behaviour and equity returns.

+His research has garnered significant recognition, as indicated by his Web of Knowledge cite count of over 13,450 and a Google Scholar cite count exceeding 47,000 (with an h-index of 72 and an i10 index of 150 as of April 2025).
+He is ranked among the top 3 worldwide for all-time research productivity in finance based on publications in the top four finance journals (Journal of Finance, Journal of Financial Economics, Review of Financial 1 Studies, and Journal of Financial and Quantitative Analysis).